What type of information is collected about you Click to get info

 Automated-decision making means any processing that is carried out by automated means without any human review element in the decision-making.
 For example; carrying out credit checks searches to detect and reduce fraud.

-We may use your information from the different services that you engage with to create a single view and profile of you, which will help us to better understand your specific needs and ensure we are providing the right and efficient services to you in accordance with your needs as well as ensure that we hold one accurate record of your basic personal data across all our council services; such as your name, DoB, address, email address, change in circumstances etc.
+We may use your information from the different services that you engage with to create a single view and profile of you, which will help us to better understand your specific needs and ensure we are providing the right and efficient services to you in accordance with your needs as well as ensure that we hold one accurate record of your basic personal data across all our council services; such as your name, date of birth, address, email address, change in circumstances etc.

 Profiling will be carried out only when it is necessary in order to provide you with the service you have agreed to receive or where we have a statutory obligation or where to the law allows.
 However, we will notify you where we would do this and where required we will seek your consent.